 Address: Getreidegasse 9, 5020 Salzburg, Austria

 Wolfgang Amadeus Mozart was born on January 1756 in a home that is today one of the world’s most popular museums dedicated to music.
-This old home is imbued with a unique vibe thanks to lighting and background music.
+This old home has a unique vibe thanks to lighting and background music.

-The three-level exhibit is a look into the renowned composer’s early life, his passion for music, and the people he held close to him.
+The three-level exhibit looks into the renowned composer’s early life, his passion for music, and the people he held close to him.